 Become a specialist in advanced practice

 The combination of a postgraduate qualification and work experience can lead to highly specialist roles such as pain management nurse, mental health nurse or operating theatre nurse.

-“If you are seeking education to advance your clinical skills and deliver quality care, the Advanced Practice major is here for you,” explains Dr Clare Fenwick, Manager of JCU’s Master of Nursing Advanced Practice major.
+“If you're seeking education to advance your clinical skills and deliver quality care, the Advanced Practice major is here for you,” explains Dr Clare Fenwick, Manager of JCU's Master of Nursing Advanced Practice major.

-Here’s how you could apply your postgraduate nursing course with an Advanced Practice specialisation.
+Here's how to apply your postgraduate nursing course with an Advanced Practice specialisation.